ImageMagick/Usage-Markdown/morphology/index.md

 The actual distance to a pixel is actually the sum of the diagonal distance, plus the orthogonal (axis) distance.
 That is not quite a perfect Euclidean distance, but it is the closest to it you can get while using the smallest distance kernel posible (of radius 1).

-Here is an magnification of the gradient between the shapes 'legs'.
+Here is a magnification of the gradient between the shape's 'legs'.

 ~~~
 convert knight_gradient.gif -crop 25x20+39+69 +repage \